xem/microW/README.md

 # MicroW

-A super micro WebGL 1.0 library that simply renders scenes in 3D.
+A super micro WebGL2 library that renders 3D scenes in less than 1kb.

 https://xem.github.io/microW